millikens/blazor-wasm-boilerplate/README.md

 # Blazor WebAssembly Boilerplate
 Built with .NET 6.0 and the goodness of MudBlazor Component Library.
 Incorporates the most essential Packages your projects will ever need.
 Follows Clean Architecture Principles.

+## This is cloned for ease of maintnence.

 ## Goals

 The goal of this repository is to help developers / companies kickstart their Web Application Development with a pre-built Blazor WebAssembly Boilerplate that includes several much needed components and features.